-One of the most iconic images of the Grand Canyon is the Horsehoe Bend.
-The Sheer Canyon walls, the tight hairpin bend, and the almost unreal green waters of the Colorado River make this one of the canyons most Striking locations.
+One of the most iconic images of the Grand Canyon is the Horseshoe Bend.
+The Sheer Canyon walls, the tight hairpin bend, and the almost unreal green waters of the Colorado River make this one of the canyon’s most striking locations.
 However let’s be correct right from the start, this is NOT part of the Grand Canyon!
 Yikes.

 Anyone visiting the National Park or maybe the West Rim will be sorely disappointed if they ask a ranger where to find this bend, as the answer will be “it’s 200 miles in Xyz direction!!!”
 So where actually is Horseshoe Bend? and how do you go about visiting?
 Well, our Guide to Visiting Horsehoe bend tells you everything you need to know about this stunning and Iconic Feature of the Grand Canyon…actually make that Glen Canyon.

-It is easy to understand the Confusion, The Bend s actually part of the exact same Canyon system as the Grand Canyon and often comes up on any page, tv show or other media when discussing the Grand Canyon.
+It is easy to understand the Confusion, The Bend is actually part of the exact same Canyon system as the Grand Canyon and often comes up on any page, tv show, or other media when discussing the Grand Canyon.
 It even just looks like it’s part of the Grand Canyon.
 However, it is technically part of Glen Canyon.

 The Nearest City is Page Arizona, and from here it is only a short drive, only 5 or so Miles.
-The bad news is Page is a pretty small place (City is very generous) and it is itself pretty much in the middle of nowhere.
+The bad news is Page is a pretty small place (City is a very generous description) and it is itself pretty much in the middle of nowhere.
 So however you look at it is a pretty long haul from anywhere.

 How to Visit Horseshoe Bend Arizona?